TGSAI/mdio-python/docs/template_registry.md

 The `TemplateRegistry` implements the singleton pattern to ensure there's only one instance managing all dataset templates throughout the application lifecycle.
 This provides a centralized registry for template management with thread-safe operations.

+**Important:** When you retrieve a template from the registry using `get()`, you receive a **deep copy** of the template.
+This means each retrieved template is an independent, modifiable instance that can be customized for your specific use case without affecting the original template or other retrieved copies.

 ## Features

 - **Singleton Pattern**: Ensures only one registry instance exists
 - **Thread Safety**: All operations are thread-safe using locks
 - **Global Access**: Convenient global functions for common operations
+- **Deep Copy on Retrieval**: Each `get()` call returns an independent copy that can be modified without side effects
-- **Advanced Support**: Reset functionality for environment re-usability.
+- **Advanced Support**: Reset functionality for environment re-usability
+- **Pickleable & Deepcopyable**: Retrieved templates are fully pickleable and deepcopyable
 - **Default Templates**: The registry is instantiated with the default set of templates:
   - PostStack2DTime
   - PostStack3DTime